+Memory management

-Memory management The CPUs have an integrated work and a load memory.
+The CPUs have an integrated work and a load memory.
 The memories are battery-buffered.

+Order number Work memory Load memory

+VIPA 214-2BM03 96kByte 144kByte

+VIPA 215-2BM03 128kByte 192kByte

-Order number Work memory Load memory VIPA 214-2BM06 96kByte 144kByte In the load memory there are program code and blocks stored together with the header information.
+In the load memory there are program code and blocks stored together with the header information.

 The program parts and blocks, which are relevant for the running program, are loaded to the work memory during the program sequence.

+Operating mode switch

-Operating mode ode switch you may s witch the CPU between STOP switch and RUN.
+With the operating mode switch you may switch the CPU between STOP and RUN.

 During the transition from STOP to RUN the operating mode START-UP is driven by the CPU.

+By Switching to MR (Memory Reset) you request an overall reset with following load from MMC, if a project there exists.

+MMC slot memory card

-RN ST MR By Switching to MR (Memory Reset) you MC, if a project there ex request an overall reset with xists.
-MMC slot memory card device (Order No.: VII in this slot as external storage after an overall reset.
-Battery backup for clock and RAM A rechargeable battery is installed on every CPU 21x to safeguard the contents of the RAM when power is removed.
+You may install a VIPA MMC memory card in this slot as external storage device (Order No.: VIPA 953-0KX10).

+The access to the MMC takes always place after an overall reset.

+Battery backup for clock and RAM

+A rechargeable battery is installed on every CPU 21x to safeguard the contents of the RAM when power is removed.
 This battery is also used to buffer the internal clock.

-The rechargeable battery is maintained by a charging circuit that receives its power from the internal power supply and that maintain the clock and RAM for a max. period of 30 days. ٨ Attention!
-Due to a long stora age of the CPU, the battery may be discharged excessively.
+The rechargeable battery is maintained by a charging circuit that receives its power from the internal power supply and that maintain the clock and RAM for a max. period of 30 days.

+Due to a long storage of the CPU, the battery may be discharged excessively.
 Please connect the CPU at least for 24 hours to the power supply, to achieve the full buffer capacity.